High School Equivalency Study

 Complete your Reading and Math Assessment (practice) Exams.

-HSE assessment tests in Reading and Math are held every Wednesday from 10am to 6pm by appointment.
+from 9am to 6pm by appointment.
 The two practice Reading and Math tests will take about an hour each to complete.
 These are initial practice exams to help you determine your readiness and amount of preparation support needed to pass the official HiSET® or GED state exam.
 Please Note: You will need to use a Windows, Mac, Chromebook computer or an iPad to begin testing.

 Study and prepare for your 5 Official HiSET Exams by attending your HSE classes. *Online classes will be accessed online through CANVAS.